brightfence/000/README.md

 After you've fulfilled the above prerequisites, please set aside 30 minutes to complete the application when you are ready.
 It usually takes less time than that.

 When you're ready, go [to the application here](https://docs.google.com/forms/d/1-VxvIEiTrPFZRQXZwfVRXB1uhxM9fZXfgUiGeKkOoSc/viewform) to complete it.
-Once I receive your application, I will send some setup instructions before receiving the actual curriculum on the first day of class.
+Once I receive your application, I will send some setup instructions before providing the curriculum on the first day of class.

 > **IMPORTANT:** Once you receive the Class 001 stuff, the clock will start ticking on your assessment.
 So it will be a good idea to jump in and start coding as much as you can.